derekvmcintire/receipt-processor/README.md

 ## **API Performance**

-Performance benchmarks were set by using `AutoCannon` and show high throughput and low latency, with the `receipts/points` endpoint handling 15,744 requests/second and the `receipts/process` endpoint averaging 13,964 requests/second.
-This is not surprising considering the lack of a real database.
+Performance benchmarks were set by using `AutoCannon` and show high throughput and low latency, which is not surprising considering the lack of a real database.

+- **API Performance**:
+  - `receipts/points` endpoint: 15,744 requests/second
+  - `receipts/process` endpoint: 13,964 requests/second

 For more details, see [PERFORMANCE.md](./PERFORMANCE.md).

 ---